Dry weather with partly cloudy sky likely in J&K | www.lokmattimes.com

 Dry weather with partly cloudy sky likely in J&K

-Srinagar, Feb 17 The MeT office said on Friday forecast dry weather with partly cloudy sky in Jammu ...
+Srinagar, Nov 18 Weather was dry in J&K during the last 24 hours, the MeT office said.
+The ...

+Srinagar, Nov 18 Weather was dry in J&K during the last 24 hours, the MeT office said.

-Srinagar, Feb 17 The MeT office said on Friday forecast dry weather with partly cloudy sky in Jammu and Kashmir during next 24 hours.
+The weather office on Friday forecast dry weather with partly cloudy sky during the next 24 hours .

-"Mainly dry weather with partly cloudy sky is expected in J&K during the next 24 hours", an official of the MeT department said.
+"Dry weather with partly cloudy sky is likely in J&K during the next 24 hours", an official of the MeT said.

-Meanwhile, Srinagar recorded 2.8 degrees Celsius, Pahalgam minus 0.9 and Gulmarg 0.2 degree as the minimum temperature.
+Srinagar recorded 0.4 degrees Celsius minimum temperature, Pahalgam minus 4.2 and Gulmarg minus 3.

-In Ladakh region, Drass registered a low of minus 6.4 degree, Kargil minus 6.6 and Leh minus 2.8.
+Drass in Ladakh region registered minus 13.2 degrees Celsius minimum temperature, Kargil minus 8.1 and Leh minus 8.9.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app